MoreInfoy/IsaacGymEnvs/README.md

 Where the `--nproc_per_node=` flag specifies how many processes to run and note the `multi_gpu=True` flag must be set on the train script in order for multi-GPU training to run.

-## Population Based Training

-You can run population based training to help find good hyperparameters or to train on very difficult environments which would otherwise be hard to learn anything on without it.
-See [the readme](docs/pbt.md) for details.

 ## WandB support

 You can run [WandB](https://wandb.ai/) with Isaac Gym Envs by setting `wandb_activate=True` flag from the command line.
 You can set the group, name, entity, and project for the run by setting the `wandb_group`, `wandb_name`, `wandb_entity` and `wandb_project` set.
 Make sure you have WandB installed with `pip install wandb` before activating.